Why Spay Or Neuter: The Big Decision

 Some of these cancers like mammary gland tumors tend to have a 50% malignancy rate, and pet parents need to take this seriously.
 No matter the breed, or age, it can affect your pet.

-Surgery also tends to reduce sexual behavior in pets, and all the unwanted behaviors that come with it, but not common problems like excessive chewing or digging, or even separation anxiety.
+Surgery also tends to reduce sexual behavior in pets and all the unwanted behaviors that come with it, but not common problems like excessive chewing or digging or even separation anxiety.
 At the end of the day, it’s ultimately up to you as to whether you spay or neuter.
 Keeping your furry best friends healthy and happy with a high-quality diet, regular supplements, daily exercise, and good veterinary care is key to being a good pet parent.
-As usual, consult with your veterinarian for accurate pet health advice, read our other articles, and don’t forget pet insurance, so that your dog or cat lives a long and healthy life.
+As usual, consult your veterinarian for accurate pet health advice, read our other articles, and don’t forget pet insurance so your dog or cat lives a long and healthy life.
 Always get the best pet insurance plan for your pet, even if you need routine pet care.